chitoku-k/edgerouter-exporter/README.md

 - [rustup](https://rustup.rs/)
 - [cross](https://github.com/cross-rs/cross)

 In order to build the artifact, use `cross build`.
-To find which arcitecture your model is running, refer to [EdgeRouter - Hardware Offloading].
+To find on which architecture your model is running, refer to [EdgeRouter - Hardware Offloading].

 ### MediaTek-based devices